Glass jar of cannamilk recipe with hemp buds, measuring cup, and milk carton on wooden counter.

 Straining and Storage Advice

-Strain your warm infusion through a fine‑mesh strainer lined with two layers of cheesecloth into a large bowl.
+Strain your warm infusion through a fine‑mesh strainer lined with two layers of cheesecloth.
 Pour slowly, then gather the cloth’s edges and gently twist to press out every last drop.
-This technique yields a clear, debris‑free milk with velvety consistency.
-For extra clarity, repeat straining through a fresh cheesecloth layer.
+Transfer the strained milk into sterilized glass jars with tight‑sealing lids.
+Store jars upright in the refrigerator for up to five days.
+To extend shelf life, freeze portions in silicone ice cube trays.

 Flavor Variations and Add Ins